-On October 1, 2020, Dr. Michel entered into an Employment Agreement with Belgian Volition, or the Michel Belgian Employment Agreement.
-Pursuant to the terms of the Michel Belgian Employment Agreement, Dr. Michel shall serve as Chief Executive Officer of Belgian Volition.
-In exchange for his services, Dr. Michel received €10,095 per month, subject to annual review and adjustment.
-Effective October 1, 2020, Volition Germany and 3F Management also entered into a Consulting Services Agreement, or the Michel German Consulting Agreement, pursuant to which Dr. Michel received €6,000 per month for services to Volition Germany and its affiliates pursuant to services agreements entered into by and between Volition Germany and its affiliates.
-On September 15, 2021, Dr. Michel entered into an Employment Agreement with Volition America, or the Michel US Employment Agreement which replaced both the Michel Belgian Employment Agreement and the Michel German Consulting Agreement.
-Pursuant to the terms of the Michel US Employment Agreement, Dr. Michel shall serve as Chief Operating Officer of Volition America.
+On September 15, 2021, Dr. Michel entered into an Employment Agreement with Volition America, or the Michel Employment Agreement.
+Pursuant to the terms of the Michel Employment Agreement, Dr. Michel shall serve as Chief Operating Officer of Volition America.
 Volition America will also make available the services of Dr. Michel, as Chief Operating Officer, to VolitionRx and its other subsidiaries, pursuant to services agreements entered into by and between Volition America and VolitionRx or its subsidiaries.
-In exchange for his services, Dr. Michel shall receive (i) \$28,067 per month (increased from \$26,667 on May 1, 2022 and subject to annual review and adjustment), and (ii) a lump sum severance payment if terminated by Volition America without cause (as per the agreement) equal to the salary that he would have received between the date of termination and the completion of a three-month notice period.
-On September 15, 2021, Volition Global Services and 3F Management also entered into a Consulting Services Agreement, or the Michel Belgian Consulting Agreement.
-Pursuant to the terms of the Michel Belgian Consulting Agreement, 3F Management will make available the services of Dr. Michel as Chief Executive Officer of Volition Global Services.
-3F Management receives a monthly fee of €2,210 (increased from €2,100 on June 1, 2022) in exchange for the services provided by Dr. Michel, subject to annual review and adjustment.
-The foregoing description of each of the Michel Belgian Employment Agreement, the Michel German Consulting Agreement, the Michel US Employment Agreement, and the Michel Belgian Consulting Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.15 to the Company's Annual Report on Form 10-K filed with the SEC on March 22, 2021, Exhibit 10.7 to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 11, 2021, Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q filed with the SEC on November 10, 2021, and Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q filed with the SEC on November 10, 2021.
+In exchange for his services, Dr. Michel shall receive (i) \$30,873 per month (increased from \$28,067 on May 1, 2023 and subject to annual review and adjustment), and (ii) a lump sum severance payment if terminated by Volition America without cause (as per the agreement) equal to the salary that he would have received between the date of termination and the completion of a three-month notice period.
+On September 15, 2021, Volition Global Services and 3F Management entered into a Consulting Services Agreement, or the Michel Consulting Agreement.
+Pursuant to the terms of the Michel Consulting Agreement, 3F Management will make available the services of Dr. Michel as Chief Executive Officer of Volition Global Services.
+3F Management receives a monthly fee of $\epsilon$ 2,430 (increased from $\epsilon$ 2,210 on May 1, 2023) in exchange for the services provided by Dr. Michel, subject to annual review and adjustment.
+The foregoing description of each of the Michel Employment Agreement, and the Michel Consulting Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q filed with the SEC on November 10, 2021, and Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q filed with the SEC on November 10, 2021.